 5.4.4 The HRA Business Plan supports several council strategies, including the Medium- Term Financial Strategy, to ensure plans are affordable and budgets are aligned to the assumptions detailed in those strategies.
 The specific HRA Business Plan can be seen in the report being submitted to Council on 22 February 2023.
-5.4.5 The HRA by default will u nderwrite any program nmes that are unable to self-fund 5.5 OTHER OPTIONS CONS SIDERED 5.5.1 The MHCLG Guidance and the CIPFA Code do not prescribe a treasury management strategy for local authorities to adopt.
+5.4.5 The HRA by default will underwrite any programmes that are unable to self-fund 5.5 OTHER OPTIONS CONSIDERED 5.5.1 The MHCLG Guidance and the CIPFA Code do not prescribe a treasury management strategy for local authorities to adopt.
 The Chief Financial Officer, having consulted with relevant officers and members believes that the above strategy represents an appropriate balance between risk management and cost effectiveness.
 Some alternative strategies, with their financial and risk management implications, are listed below.
-5.5.2 Options Impact on income and expenditure Impact on risk management Invest in a narrower range of counterparties and/or for shorter times Interest income will be lower Lower chance of losses from credit related defaults, but any such losses may be greater Invest in a wider range of counterparties and/or for longer times Interest income will be higher Increased risk of losses from credit related defaults, but any such losses will be smaller Borrow additional sums at long-term fixed interest rates Debt interest costs will rise; this is unlikely to be offset by higher investment income Higher investment balance leading to a higher impact in the event of a default; however long-term interest costs will be more certain Borrow short-term or variable loans instead of long-term fixed rates term or Debt interest costs will Increases in debt interest costs will initially be lower be broadly offset by rising investment Reduce level of borrowing Saving on debt interest is likely to exceed lost investment income Reduced investment balance leading to a lower impact in the event of a default; however long-term interest costs will be less certain
+5.5.2 Options Impact on income and expenditure Impact on risk management Invest in a narrower range of counterparties and/or for shorter times Interest income will be lower Lower chance of losses from credit related defaults, but any such losses may be greater Invest in a wider range of counterparties and/or for longer times Interest income will be higher Increased risk of losses from credit related defaults, but any such losses will be smaller Borrow additional sums at long-term fixed interest rates Debt interest costs will rise; this is unlikely to be offset by higher investment income Higher investment balance leading to a higher impact in the event of a default; however long-term interest costs will be more certain Borrow short-term or variable loans instead of long-term fixed rates Debt interest costs will initially be lower Increases in debt interest costs will be broadly offset by rising investment income in the medium term, but long-term costs will be less certain Reduce level of borrowing Saving on debt interest is likely to exceed lost investment income Reduced investment balance leading to a lower impact in the event of a default; however long-term interest costs will be less certain